BineshNarayanan/CurrencyProcessor/README.md

 Unit test cases have written to cover the code written.

-The application front end is developed using Bootstarp 3.3.2
+The application front end is developed using Bootstrap 3.3.2